KCRP Logo

 Our Structure

 Chris Fribbins is the Chairman of our Partnership.
 He has been a member of the Kent Community Rail Partnership since it was formed.
 He was appointed Chair in April 2019, having been Vice Chair prior to this.
-Chris also represented the Rail Passenger Committee, managing Swale Rail before the evolution of the Medway Valley Line.
+Chris also represented the Rail Passenger Committee, managing Swale Rail before the adoption of the Medway Valley Line.
 Chris is also an active member of the RailFuture group.

 Jonathan Fryer receives his volunteer certificate and the Volunteer of the Year shield from Steve White.